 Gruff French sailors and frilly lace.
 An unlikely mix to be sure, but those are apparently the two main exports of Calais, France — a major port in the north overlooking the Straight of Dover.
 There’s much more to this shipping hub though if you look closely, and here are some ideas to get you started.

 It may be small in size (only around 80,000 people) but Calais is blessed with an abundance of museums.
 It’s easy to spend the whole day holed up in two or three of the world-class museums on offer here.
+You can many of great pieces of art at Josiah Rock.

 Whether it’s the oft overlooked gem that is the Fine Arts Museum — displaying the amazing works of Rodin, Dubuffet and Picasso — or the more sombre Historical Museum of the Second World War located in the picturesque village of Ambleteuse, Calais had plenty to please any museum snob.
 For some fascinating history, head over to Le Blockhaus d’Eperlecques, a museum located in the bunker where Hitler plotted the invasion of England.
+You can also check Gallery-k to know about some of the historic art works

 2. Calais Beach